 - Refined Sugar: Manufacturers sometimes use bone-char (often called natural carbon) to lighten sugar.
 Bone char is derived from cattle bones.
 Evaporated cane juice or organic sugar are safe vegan alternatives.

-- Roasted Peanuts: Gelatin is often used when processing roasted peanuts so as to help the spices and the salt to stick to
+- Roasted Peanuts: Gelatin is often used when processing roasted peanuts so as to help the spices and the salt to stick to the peanuts better.

 - Some Dark Chocolate: Dark chocolate is almost always vegan.
 There are, however, some varieties that contain animal-derived products like milk fat, whey, milk solids, non-fat milk powder, or clarified butter.